Day 1:

 Day 3:

-This morning we will either visit the limestone karst forest at Karaenta, which is also home to several other endemics including Sulawesi Hornbill, White-necked and Short-crested Myna, Piping Crow and Sulawesi Streaked Flycatcher, or if they have been seen already we will visit the nearby fishponds where Javan Plover is often to be found among a nice selection of other waders.
-In the afternoon, following a short flight north to Palu in central Sulawesi, we head to one of IndonesiaÍs greatest national parks Lore Lindu for a four night stay in Wuasa village.
+We leave early this morning to explore the limestone karst forest at Karaenta, Bantimurung–Bulusaraung National Park, searching primarily for Black-headedKingfisher and the recently described Sulawesi BrownFlycatcher.
+The forest is also home to several other endemics including Sulawesi and Knobbed Hornbills, White-necked Myna and Piping Crow, with occasional surprises like Sulawesi Goshawk or Short-crested Myna.
+If we have time, we will also check the extensive fishponds which surround Makassar where Javan Plover is possible among an excellent selection of migrant waders, before taking the short flight north to Palu in central Sulawesi.
+From here we head southeast to one of Indonesia’s greatest national parks – Lore Lindu – for a four night stay.

 Days 4-6:

-We shall base ourselves in the lowlands, making daily forays to the higher reaches of the park for some of the really special endemics of Sulawesi.
+We shall base ourselves in the nearby Sedoa Valley, making daily forays to the higher reaches of the park for some of the really special endemics of Sulawesi.

-After a final morning in search of any missing species at Lore Lindu we return to Palu in the afternoon, stopping along the way in search of Red-backed and Barred Buttonquail, Savanna Nightjar, LesueurÍs Triller and the scarce Pale-headed Munia.
+Day 7: After a final morning in search of any missing species at Lore Lindu we return to Palu in the afternoon, stopping along the way in search of Red-backed and Barred Buttonquail, Savanna Nightjar, and the scarce Pale-headed Munia.
+These fields are often alive with birds and there’s also a good chance of Little Bronze Cuckoo and Lesueur’s Triller.
 Night in Palu.

 Days 9-11: